hilogames/HLSpriteKit/README.md

 node.

-The main drawbacks of `HLAction` are that you can no longer use the `SKAction` runloop in `SKNode` and that the actions provided are not as fully-featured.
+The main drawbacks of `HLAction` are that you can no longer use the `SKAction` runloop in `SKNode`, and that the actions provided are not as fully-featured.

 New actions are being added as needed.
 Please let me know if you